United States District Court for the Eastern District of Arkansas

 The United States District Court for the Eastern District of Arkansas (in case citations, E.D.
 Ark.) is a federal court in the Eighth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The District was established on March 3, 1851, with the division of the state into an Eastern and Western district.

 The United States Attorney's Office for the Eastern District of Arkansas represents the United States in civil and criminal litigation in the court.
-As of 17 November 2021 the United States Attorney is Jonathan D. Ross.
+As of 17 November 2021 the United States attorney is Jonathan D. Ross.

-Organization of the court
+Organization

 The United States District Court for the Eastern District of Arkansas is one of two federal judicial districts in Arkansas.
 Court for the District is held at Helena, Jonesboro, and Little Rock.

 Central Division comprises the following counties: Cleburne, Cleveland, Conway, Dallas, Drew, Faulkner, Grant, Jefferson, Lincoln, Lonoke, Perry, Pope, Prairie, Pulaski, Saline, Stone, Van Buren, White, and Yell.

 Delta Division comprises the following counties: Arkansas, Chicot, Crittenden, Desha, Lee, Monroe, Phillips, and St. Francis.

 Northern Division comprises the following counties: Clay, Craighead, Cross, Fulton, Greene, Independence, Izard, Jackson, Lawrence, Mississippi, Poinsett, Randolph, Sharp, and Woodruff.